citp/privacy-policy-historical/s/so/sor/sorensonmedia.com.md

 OR ON SORENSON MEDIA'S BEHALF.**

 **A. In General**
 Personally Identifiable Information (PII or Personal Information) is information that can be used to identify or contact you.
 We collect the Personal Information that you provide to us in two general and distinct ways: (1) when you choose to purchase various services or products offered by Sorenson Media and/or its affiliated business partners, or (2) when you choose to participate in surveys or send e-mails to Sorenson Media.
 We also collect non-personal information from you and about your use of our Web site, e-mails, special promotions and newsletters that we may send to you, and Web sites of selected sponsors and advertisers.
+To no longer receive e-mails or other electronic communications from Sorenson Meda, you must elect to opt-out.

  **B. Registration And Other Information.**
 You may view or use our Web site without registering or submitting any Personal Information.
 In that case, the only information we collect will be non-personal information collected through the use of cookies or web beacons (see details below).

 However, in order to have access to certain products and services available on Sorenson Media's Web site, you are required to complete a registration form and provide other information reasonably necessary for us to provide the products and/or services for you.
 Some examples of the information we collect in the Registration form are: